SebastianBetz/OnDemo/README.md

 Guest - A newly registered user
 Member - A user which is allowed to participate on the platform as long as he's "active".
 Members are allowed to create referendums.
 CouncilMember - A user which is part of the council.
 The council needs to approve different stages of the consoltation, referendum and election processes.
 Leader - A user which is part of the leaderboard.
-Only Leaders are allowed to create consultations
+Only Leaders are allowed to create referendums

 <div align="center" style="margin-top: 1em; margin-bottom: 4em;">
   <a href=""><img alt="Roles" src="./documentation/images/Roles.png"width="400"></a>